alexandrebouchard/blangGradAssignment-scaffold/README.md

 - Import the project into eclipse.

-## Implementing a sampler over matchings
+## Implementing samplers over matchings

 Efficient sampling over combinatorial spaces is an extremely important but neglected problem.
-For example, in computational biology, a vast array of pipelines depend on [multiple sequence alignment](XXXXX).
+For example, in computational biology, a vast array of pipelines depend on [multiple sequence alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment).
 It is well known that treating multiple sequence alignment as a maximization problem gives rise to issues such as over-alignment and incomplete assessment of uncertainty.
 The problem is neglected in part because of the scarcity of tools that help to face the challenges involved with the construction of correct and efficient samplers over combinatorial spaces.
 Blang alleviates this issue: we overview here a powerful testing framework for such samplers.

 ### Tour of the code harness

 Use ``Open Type`` in eclipse to open and read the comments in the following files:

-- ``Permutation.xtend``
+- ``Permutation.xtend`` (look also into its base class, ``MatchingBase.xtend``)
 - ``UniformPermutation.bl``
 - ``PermutationSampler.java``

-### Basic sampler
+### Basic sampler for permutations

 Design an invariant and irreducible sampler for permutations.
 Describe formally the proposed moved and establish irreducibility and invariance with respect to the uniform distribution on the space of perfect bipartite matchings (equivalently, permutations).